Diabetes management isn’t just about medications—it is also about the foods you consume daily.

 We shall also dive into the various diets associated with managing different types of diabetes, from Type 2 to gestational diabetes.

-Diet plays a critical role in managing all forms of diabetes—Type 1, Type 2, gestational diabetes, and even prediabetes.
+Diet plays a foundational role in managing all types of diabetes—Type 1, Type 2, gestational diabetes, and prediabetes.

 Common Dietary Pitfalls in Diabetes Management